afozbek/vue-github-profiles/README.md

 You can easily deploy the project over [Netlify](https://www.netlify.com/) or `github-pages`.
 Check out the documentation

+## Feature Ideas

+**New Feature Ideas**
+- Pagination in User Repositories
+- Adding routing to repositories like `/user/afozbek/repos/:id`
+- Authentication
+- Pagination in the Search Page
+- Filter/Sorting in pages like name, star_count

 ## Built With

 - [Vue](https://vuejs.org/) - UI library for javascript